mmourani/hscode-scraper/README.md

 This project provides a CLI-based tool for searching and comparing Harmonized System (HS) codes and import duties between the UAE and the US.
 It is designed to help importers/exporters, customs brokers, and researchers quickly identify the correct HS code and tariff for a given product in both countries.

 ## Current Features
+- **Intelligence-based brand/product HS code matching**: Uses a structured knowledge base to map brands (e.g., Quantum Systems, Silvus) and their products to the correct HS codes for multiple countries.
+- **Smart fallback and related keyword logic**: If no direct match is found, the tool suggests the closest alternative HS codes using synonyms and related product categories (e.g., for "drone": "UAV", "unmanned", "aircraft").
+- **Direct HS code lookup**: Enter an HS code to get the official description and duty from both UAE and US datasets.
 - **UAE HS code extraction** from Sharjah Customs PDF (hs_codes_uae.json)
 - **US HS code extraction** from USITC CSV (hs_codes_us.json)
 - **CLI tools** for searching and comparing HS codes and duties